wentaozhu/deep-mil-for-whole-mammogram-classification/README.md

 Zhu, Wentao, Qi Lou, Yeeleng Scott Vang, and Xiaohui Xie.
 "Deep Multi-instance Networks with Sparse Label Assignment for Whole Mammogram Classification."
 MICCAI 2017.

-Preprocessed InBreast dataset can be downloaded from https://drive.google.com/drive/folders/0B-7-8LLwONIZZm1pQWdyak5Od28?usp=sharing
+Preprocessed InBreast dataset can be downloaded from https://drive.google.com/drive/folders/0B-7-8LLwONIZZm1pQWdyak5Od28?usp=sharing .
+If you use the preprocessed dataset, you do not need to download the original InBreast dataset.

+For label processing, please read inbreast.py readlabel() function.
+For converting dicom to pickle file, please read readdicom() function in the inbreast.py.

-For original InBreast dataset (.dicom files), please contact http://medicalresearch.inescporto.pt/breastresearch/index.php/Get_INbreast_Database
+For original InBreast dataset (.dicom files), please contact http://medicalresearch.inescporto.pt/breastresearch/index.php/Get_INbreast_Database .

 run_cnn_k_new.py is used for alex net. run_cnn_k_mil_new.py is used for max pooling based deep mil.